Despite the large body surface in relation to the body weight, calves also experience heat stress.

-When using hutches without a fixed bottom, you can place the hutch on bricks or concrete blocks at the back.
+When using hutches without a fixed bottom, you can place the hutch at the rear on bricks or concrete blocks.

 This increases the air circulation at floor level.
 Some people use car tires, but these block much more of the opening than bricks or concrete blocks.